namin/staged-miniKanren/README.md

 - Can we be more principled in generating code and fixing scopes?
 - Can we collapse towers of interpreters?
 What would be interesting towers to try to collapse?
 - Can we meta-run backwards?
 That is, can we run the staged interpreter with a partially known expression or partially known output?
 What about constraints like quines?
+- What about JIT?
+Would it make sense to compile/optimize based on static = ground and dynamic = unknown/variable?
+Would this be similar to partial reduction?